 Online calibration tools

-Calibrize is a simple downloadable app that contains similar calibration tools to the built-in Windows and Mac OS X calibration utilities.
+Calibrize is a simple downloadable app, which makes knowing how to calibrate your monitor even simpler.
+It contains similar calibration tools to the built-in Windows and Mac OS X calibration utilities.
 Black and white boxes help you set brightness and contrast using your monitor's controls, and there are RGB gamma sliders for tuning colour.
 Save your new profile and you're good to go.

 02. Photo Friday